Catalytic entanglement transformations with noisy hardware: Results and discussion

 Imperfect gates can lead to errors during the implementation of distillation or EC protocols.
 Here, we study the effects of these errors on the probability of success and the fidelity of the resulting state.

 For the case of EC protocols, we use Naimark's dilation to convert the required POVMs into projective measurements by introducing auxiliary qubits.
 This allows the execution of these POVMs on a circuit-based quantum system.
 This is done by first embedding the POVM set into a unitary, called the \textit{embedding unitary}.
 This unitary acts on both the qubits corresponding to the prepared state and auxiliary qubits.
 The auxiliary qubits are then measured in the computational basis, implementing a POVM on the prepared state qubits.
-The details of this conversion are discussed in Appendices~\ref{sec: our_method} and~\ref{sec: povm_impl}.
-We assume that the only source of error during POVM measurement is gate error occurring during the implementation of the embedding unitary.
-Similarly, for the distillation protocol, we assume that projective measurements are error-free and the only sources of errors are gate errors.
+The number of auxiliary qubits required for implementing the POVMs grows logarithmically with the number of elements in the POVM.

+Previous work on constructing these POVMs includes decomposing a doubly-stochastic matrix obtained from the initial and final states.
+The method proposed by Nielsen~\cite{Nielsen_1999} decomposes a doubly-stochastic matrix into a set of T-transforms and converts them into POVMs with only two elements.
+However, it requires a number of communication rounds equal to the number of T-transforms.
+By contrast, the method introduced by Jensen and Schack~\cite{simple_locc}, decomposes the doubly-stochastic matrix into a convex combination of permutation matrices.
+These permutation matrices are then used to obtain a POVM, which can be implemented in a single round of communication at the cost of additional auxiliary qubits.

+In this work, we propose a construction that interpolates between these two approaches.
+By grouping multiple T-transforms to obtain a single effective POVM, one can reduce the number of communication rounds at the expense of increasing the number of POVM outcomes and hence the number of auxiliary qubits required.
+Varying the degree of grouping allows one to continuously tune between the two limiting cases represented by Refs.~\cite{Nielsen_1999} and~\cite{simple_locc}.

+This flexibility makes it possible to adapt the conversion protocol to different physical constraints.
+For example, when communication latency is large compared to qubit coherence times, it may be advantageous to reduce the number of communication rounds by using more auxiliary qubits.
+Conversely, when auxiliary qubits are scarce but communication is fast and reliable, operating closer to the sequential T-transform regime may be preferable.
+The details of this interpolated construction and the resulting resource trade-offs are discussed in Appendices~\ref{sec: our_method} and~\ref{sec: povm_impl}.

 To study the effect of gate errors, we compile the embedding unitaries involved during the EC protocols.
 Each communication round during a protocol requires the application of such a unitary and measurement of the auxiliary qubits.
 The structure of this unitary allows us to synthesise it into several multi-controlled unitaries.
 These multi-controlled unitaries can be implemented using multiple single-qubit gates and at most two multi-controlled X (MCX) gates by extending the circuits shown for CX gates in Ref.~\cite{Barenco_1995, Shende_2006} to MCX gates.
 Synthesis into MCX gates allows for potentially a more efficient (fewer gates) synthesis compared to if only CX gates were used instead.
 Moreover, they are native to some quantum computing platforms like neutral atoms~\cite{cczgate, Dlaska_2022, Bluvstein_2023} and trapped ions~\cite{shapira2023fastdesignscalingmultiqubit, shapiratrappedion}.
 In Appendix~\ref{sec: povm_synthesis}, we discuss the synthesis of the embedding unitary into MCX gates.